AMD-AIG-AIMA/Primus/examples/megatron/README.md

 # Megatron Training Example

-This example demonstrates how to perform pretraining using Megatron within the Primus framework.
-It supports both single-node and multi-node training and includes features like HipblasLT auto-tuning for optimal performance.
+This example demonstrates how to perform pretraining using **Megatron** within the **Primus** framework.
+It supports both single-node and multi-node training and includes features like
+**HipblasLT auto-tuning** for optimal performance.

+---

 ## 📚 Table of Contents
 - [Megatron Training Example](#megatron-training-example)